karshinlin/StudyBuddies/README.md

 	- You may need to initialize your eb environment with `eb init`
 - Using Elastic Beanstalk CLI, run `eb deploy` to deploy a new version of this application.
 Otherwise you can just run the Flask server locally with `python application.py` in your virtualenv in the /Backend directory

-## Release Notes
-- Fixed a bug causing questions not answered by a specific user to appear in the answer tab, as opposed to all unanswered questions
-- Created a backend flask server template
-- Updated node packages to fix vulnerabilities

-UI Improvements:
-- General
-	- Added a new confirmation screen within the sign-in process
-- Ask/Answer Page
-	- Updated colors, designs, and centered question/answer cards to implement material deisgn
-	- Fixed an incorrectly formatted button
-	- Fixed a bug causing a user to be stuck on the ask page after asking or answering a question
-	- Fixed a bug causing answers to disappear
-	- Added shadows to the question and answer cards
-- Leaderboard Page
-	- Fixed the title
-	- Updated styling to match material design elements exhibited prior
-- Question History Page
-	- Added and formatted answered question cards mirroring the material design elements of the Ask/Answer Page
-	- Added shadows to the answered question cards
-	- Added author, date, and time to answered question cards
-- Challenge Page
-	- Updated the styling to match the prior material design elements
-	- Removed superfluous code on intialization of the Challenge react component
-	- Updated the Challenge mechanisms in incrementing question and answer counts, user feedback to submitting answers, and scoring
-- Chat Page
-	- Added a working sender label to chatting instead of having a static sender
-	- Created functionality to allow the group name to be changed in the chat module

 ### Run Instructions
 - From the StudyBuddiesApp/ directory, you should run `yarn run ios` from terminal
   - In the global.js file, there are two urls, one is for the localhost backend (which must be running)